 ClearIAS.com: Did you attend any coaching institute or subscribe to mock tests for prelims or mains?
 If yes, can you provide the details for each stage (Prelims/Mains/Interview)?
 How helpful were the coaching institutes?

 I did coaching for optional in Chandigarh, but not for general studies.
 I wrote answers on my own, but never gave mock tests.
-For interview, I took a few mock interviews to polish the behavioral traits and have a feel of the interview board.
+For the interview, I took a few mock interviews to polish the behavioral traits and have a feel of the interview board.

 ClearIAS.com: What websites (online preparation websites or government websites) will you recommend for future aspirants for UPSC preparation?